 The CLEP program’s policy limits test retakes to every 90 days, which allows students to spend additional time preparing for the exam or the option of taking a classroom course.
-APU students may request tutoring to prepare for the CLEP exam by contacting the Learning Enrichment Center.
+APU students may request tutoring to prepare for the CLEP exam by contacting the Academic Success Center (ASC) Testing Services.

 To take a CLEP exam, students must:

 - Purchase the CLEP exam through the CLEP website.
-The cost for the exam is $85 and must be paid on the CLEP website by credit or debit card.
+The cost for the exam is $87 ($89 as of July 1, 2019) and must be paid on the CLEP website by credit or debit card.

-- Schedule an appointment to take the exam at the LEC using our online scheduling system.
+- Schedule an appointment to take the exam at ASC Testing Services using our online scheduling system.

 On the day of the exam, students must:

-- Provide a paper copy of the CLEP Exam Registration Ticket to the LEC test proctor.
+- Provide a paper copy of the CLEP Exam Registration Ticket to the ASC Testing Services proctor.
 The Exam Registration Ticket is issued by CLEP at the time the exam is purchased.

 - Bring one form of government-issued identification that shows the student’s legal name, birth date, photo, and signature.

 CLEP exams are free for eligible military personnel as noted in the chart below.
 The nonrefundable proctoring fees listed above are required before a test can be administered.
 All eligible military candidates MUST present a current military identification card and a second form of government-issued photo ID with signature at the time of the exam.